Chat with us, powered by LiveChat

 3) Resolution Without Dissent / Unanimous Resolution

-In Queensland, to achieve a resolution without dissent:
+In Queensland, a resolution without dissent requires:

-• The issue is controversial
+• The issue is controversial.

-• Owners should have a direct say
+• Owners should have a direct say.

-• The committee wants broader support
+• The committee wants broader support.

 Final Thoughts…